Contexter/FountainAI/openAPI/o1-preview-FountainAI-system-description/Comprehensive FountainAI Implementation Guide (Extended).md

 **FountainAI** is architected to manage story elements such as scripts, characters, actions, spoken words, sessions, context, and the logical flow of stories.
 The system is composed of several key components:

-1. **Independent Microservices:** Five FastAPI applications, each responsible for specific aspects of screenplay management.
+1. **Independent Microservices:** Five FastAPI applications, each responsible for specific aspects of story management.
 2. **Kong API Gateway:** Serves as the single entry point for all API requests, handling routing, authentication, rate limiting, and other cross-cutting concerns.
 3. **Docker Compose:** Orchestrates the deployment of microservices, Kong, and the PostgreSQL database.
 4. **Amazon Route 53:** Manages DNS records, mapping domain names to services.